wultra/powerauth-server/docs/PowerAuth-Server-0.21.0.md

 You can access the version `2` specific methods using the `v2()` method in the client.
 This method will be deprecated in a future release.

-The interface changes are described in details in chapter [SOAP Method Compatibility](WebServices-Method-Compatibility.md).
+The interface changes are described in details in chapter [Web Services - Method Compatibility](WebServices-Method-Compatibility.md).

 ### Activation Short ID Change to Activation Code